raralabs/rara-bot-guide/README.md

     * `/out-month` - > All members absent in current month
     * `/out-month -m n` where n is *number of month* -> All members absent by specific month
     * `/out-month -m [m, n]` where m and n is *number of month* -> Data between *m* and *n* (including *both*)
-    * `/out-month -m n false`-> All members absent by specific month, _false_ represent include weekends or not
+    * `/out-month -m n false`-> All members absent by specific month, _false_ represent include holidays or not
     * `/out-month -me` -> Total leaves by current user in current month Note:- `-me` takes same values as by `-m`.